brendanlong/prince-of-the-dark-kingdom/src/book-7/chapter-06.md

 "Don't tell Luna that.
 She might get ideas."

----

-[^145-3]'Ligananimus' is a spell used to turn the heart to wood.
+[^145-1]: 'Ligananimus' is a spell used to turn the heart to wood.
 It's a transfiguration spell most often used in defense against vampires, as 'avada kedavra' has no effect on vampires.
 Better than even a staking.
 It's just as effective against regular people, of course, but easily blocked by various shield spells and magical pendants.

-[^145-4]'Ignatus lumina' is a fireworks spell.
+[^145-2]: 'Ignatus lumina' is a fireworks spell.
 It's more flash than bang and relatively harmless, but damn frightful if you're not expecting it.